PacBio Sequel II Library Prep & Sequencing

 One recommeded protocol for plant samples is the Inglis et al. sorbitol wash method.
 Please be aware that some sample type will require the testing of several HMW-DNA isolation protocols.

 The final quality assessment of the DNA sample will however be the single molecule sequencing process itself (e.g the average read lengths).
-Bacterial DNA samples extracted using silica columns will be sheared by the spin columns to fragments of about 20 kb in size.
-Such bacterial samples tend to generate high quality data and are acceptable.
-This method is not recommended for eukaryotic samples.
+Bacterial DNA samples extracted using silica columns will be sheared by the spin columns to fragments of about 15 to 20 kb in size.
+Such bacterial samples tend to generate high-quality data and are acceptable.
+Bacterial DNA samples must be isolated with silica spin column protocols (e.g. Qiagen DNAeasy) for submission to our core.

 Before submitting samples: